pupilfirst/wd101-scripts/introduction/how-to-get-help/README.md

+# How to get help

-So while you're going through this course, you might encounter situations where you get stuck for some reason.
+While you're going through this course, you might encounter situations where you get stuck for some reason.

 1. Maybe you have some doubt about a topic that we've just discussed.
 2. Maybe you're having trouble setting up your developer environment.